SC

 Originally developed for US government contracts in the 1960s, EVM is now part of the PMBOK Guide and is used by project managers in construction, IT, aerospace, and many other industries worldwide.

 The core idea is simple: comparing what you planned to spend with what you actually spent tells you how efficient you are — and lets you forecast whether the project will finish on time and within budget.
+For businesses tracking financial efficiency beyond project scope, the profit margin calculator is a useful companion tool.

 What Do CPI and SPI Tell You?